 A transfer value of 3 - 4 credits of CHEM 1st is roughly equivalent to CHEM 121 and you may register for the waitlist for CHEM 123 (the Department will try to place you).
 A transfer value of 6 - 8 credits of CHEM 1st is roughly equivalent to the introductory two semesters of chemistry at UBC.
 If you wish to take additional chemistry courses, you may register on the waitlists for 2nd year UBC courses (the Department will try to place you).
 CHEM 123 is particularly relevant as a prerequisite for CHEM 233 (and CHEM 203).

-IMPORTANT NOTE: In some cases students are permitted to attempt CHEM 233 or CHEM 203 without its prerequisite, CHEM 123 or SCI 001.
+IMPORTANT NOTE: In some cases students may be permitted to enroll in CHEM 233 or CHEM 203 without its prerequisite, CHEM 123 or SCI 001.
 Students in those instances will have an alternative course or a generic transfer credit such as CHEM 1st on their academic record instead of CHEM 123.
-However, if you do this and you fail CHEM 233 or CHEM 203, it then becomes MANDATORY for students to enroll in and pass the appropriate prerequisite course, CHEM 123, before they can reattempt CHEM 233 or CHEM 203.
+If a student in this situation then fails CHEM 233 or CHEM 203, it becomes MANDATORY for students to enroll in and pass the appropriate prerequisite course, CHEM 123, before they can reattempt CHEM 233 or CHEM 203.